-Music Performance appeals to students who:
+Music (Repertoire Performance) appeals to students who:

-- Like to play one or more musical instruments or sing - Enjoy performing and playing as part of a group - Require this subject as a prerequisite for a career choice - Seek a change from other academic subjects - Wish to improve their skills in performance, and reading music a selection of the works to be performed in groups or the individual's solo performance recital is deconstructed. - Music notation, improvisation and the language of music
+- Like to sing or play one (or more) musical instruments - Enjoy performing and playing as part of a group - Require this subject as a pre-requisite for a career choice - Seek a change from other academic subjects - Wish to improve their skills in performance, and reading music

 Instrumental lessons are essential for students who undertake this subject.
-It is recommended that students attempting Units 3/4 should be able to play their instrument to a minimum of Grade 5 A.M.E.B. standard or its equivalent.
+It is recommended that students attempting Units 3/4 should be able to play their instrument at a proficient standard.